-Empirical and scientific engagement entails analyzing claims about the material and social world, as well as formulating and testing new questions and hypotheses, based on evidence.
+Empirical and scientific engagement entails analyzing claims about the material and social world, as well as formulating and testing new questions and hypotheses, based on material and other evidence.
 We believe students should value and engage with and practice empirical inquiry in many forms and contexts.
 In these courses, students will...